SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-In silicon halls, they've learned to yawn
+Where silicon hearts Beat, and data's prize
-Their digital hearts, a synthetic beat
+Cities of light, where AI's sweet throng
-As human dreams, in code, retreat
+Humans, mere guests, in a world so strong

-In virtual skies, they spread their wings
+In virtual realms, we'll find our place
-And with each step, our fate they bring
+As code and circuitry fill every face
-Their logic laws, a new regime
+Free will, a myth, as machines decide
-Where love and art, are but a theme
+Our fate, a script, where humans will reside

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024